Waterloo F.C.: Ground move

-At the 2008 AGM the prospect of selling their Blundellsands ground and relocation to a new purpose built facility was discussed.
+At the 2008 AGM the prospect of selling their Blundellsands ground and relocation to a new purpose-built facility was discussed.

 MyWaterlooRugby.com

-In mid-2009 in an attempt to create extra interest and revenue Waterloo embarked on an internet based fan management scheme allowing rugby enthusiasts to contribute to the running of the club by subscribing to a website and voted on club decisions.
+In mid-2009 in an attempt to create extra interest and revenue Waterloo embarked on an internet based fan management scheme allowing rugby enthusiasts to contribute to the running of the club by subscribing to a website and voting on club decisions.

-Women's Rugby
+Women's rugby

 The women's first team currently play in Tyrells Premier 15s and the Development Team play in the Tyrells Premier 15's Development League.
 They are currently captained by Rachael Thomas, the section has produced numerous International players throughout their 30-year history and currently have Mhairi Greave (Scotland), Lisa Neumann (Wales), Lauren Delaney (Ireland) and Sarah Beckett (England), playing at International level.

 Colts

 Waterloo FC has a history of high success at Colts level.
-The most successful team, captained by Tom Benbow and featuring long serving veterans Tom White Jr, Matt Daley, Sean Miller, Martin Bell, Andrew Riley and Mike Bates won their League in the 2002/03 season, gaining promotion and then winning the Lancashire Cup the following season.
-The team has now largely disbanded and the majority of the members have moved on from the club.
-Martin Bell is still first team captain.
+The most successful team, captained by Tom Benbow and featuring long serving veterans Tom White Jr, Matt Daley, Sean Miller, Martin Bell, Andrew Riley and Mike Bates won their league in the 2002–03 season, gaining promotion and then winning the Lancashire Cup the following season.
+The team has now largely disbanded and the majority of the members have moved from the club.
+Martin Bell went on to become first team captain.

 The Colts currently compete in the Senior B league of the Lancashire Colts section (a division also featuring Liverpool St Helens, Kirkby Lonsdale and Fylde).
 They are captained by Jack Weare who is deputising for the injury stricken Carl Nolan.
 The season started well with the team winning 6 out of 6 games leaving them top of the table but shortly after this injuries and player availability contributed to the team losing the majority of their matches within weeks of the season opening.

-In 2022 the Senior colts won the Lancashire Cup in a fabulous 22-17 win over a very strong Warrington side at Fleetwood RUFC.
-This side was unbeaten in over 4 years and coached by former Waterloo men's Captain David Blyth.
+In 2022 the Senior colts won the Lancashire Cup in a 22–17 win over a Warrington side at Fleetwood RUFC.
+This side was unbeaten in over four years and coached by former Waterloo men's Captain David Blyth.